 What Types of Food are Safe for My Dog’s Diet?

 There are several commercial foods on the market made for a dog’s different life stages.
 Ask your veterinarian which ones they recommend.

-According to North Coast Veterinary Specialist & Referral Centre, chronic pancreatitis patients are often less ill and can get by on a special low fat diet for life.
-Nutritional requirements for dogs with pancreatitis depends on the life stage of the dog and whether there are any underlying conditions.
+According to North Coast Veterinary Specialist & Referral Centre, chronic pancreatitis patients are often less ill and can get by on a special low-fat diet for life.
+Nutritional requirements for dogs with pancreatitis depend on the life stage of the dog and whether there are any underlying conditions.

 - animal-based proteins

 - essential vitamins and minerals for the immune system